WSU-kduncan/ceg3120-cicd-brandielynnnnn/README-CI.md

   * [Angular-site Image](https://hub.docker.com/r/bewinggs/ewing-ceg3120/tags)
   * After logging in I used docker tag option to tage the image with useful name and pushed it to ceg-3120 repository with these commands ``docker tag angular-site bewinggs/ewing-ceg3120:angular-site`` ``docker push bewinggs/ewing-ceg3120:angular-site``.

-  * Sources
+  * Cited Sources
     * [Course Notes and Inclass demonstrations on docker installation and docker run command](https://github.com/pattonsgirl/CEG3120/blob/main/CourseNotes/containers.md)
     * [Docker Run TODO ](https://docs.docker.com/reference/cli/docker/container/run/)
        * This showed option description of the run command.
 I referenced those and examplanary docker run commands like  mounting volumes without building an image.
     * [DockerFile TODO](https://dev.to/rodrigokamada/creating-and-running-an-angular-application-in-a-docker-container-40mk)
        * I referenced this source heavily as it related similar to the conditions of the angular site but with a different node image.
 I decided to expose a random port personally, but they used the default port for the local host.
     * [Dockerhub IO](https://docs.docker.com/security/for-developers/access-tokens/#:~:text=You%20can%20create%20a%20personal,you%20find%20any%20suspicious%20activity.)
-       * The was referenced in working with dockerhub, It showed how to create access token and the benefits of it for a dockerhub repository.
+       * This site was referenced in working with dockerhub, It showed how to create access token and the benefits of it for a dockerhub repository.
     * [DockerPush IO](https://docs.docker.com/get-started/introduction/build-and-push-first-image/)
-       * The was referenced in how to push your first image with repository and image name.
+       * This dockerhub documentation site was referenced in how to push your first image with repository and image name docker push command.